A proof of the Kim-Vu sandwich conjecture: Introduction

 In their breakthrough initial work, Gao, Isaev and McKay~\cite{gao2020sandwichingFIRSTBOUND,gao2022sandwichingFIRSTBOUND} introduced a beautiful natural coupling process, and analysed it in the regime $\min\{d,n-d\}\gg n/\sqrt{\log n}$.
 In order to prove Theorem~\ref{thm:sandwich}, we analyse this process throughout the whole regime $d\geq C\log n$.
 As highlighted by Gao, Isaev and McKay~\cite[Question 2.4]{gao2022sandwichingFIRSTBOUND}, key to this analysis is showing that in certain random graphs $F$ a uniformly chosen $d$-regular subgraph is likely to include any given edge in $F$ with roughly equal probability, and our success in doing so is of some independent interest (see Theorem~\ref{thm:maintechnicalthm-forprocess}).
 It allows us to avoid the complications of running two versions of this process, one after another, as was done in the later work of Gao, Isaev and McKay~\cite{gao2020kim}.
 While this two-process coupling ingeniously avoided the most significant challenge in analysing a coupling generated by the single process, it encounters very significant barriers when $d$ is below $\log ^4n$.

 We outline our methods in context with previous work in Section~\ref{sec:proofsketch}, but for now make some brief remarks.
 As in~\cite{gao2020kim,gao2020sandwichingFIRSTBOUND,gao2022sandwichingFIRSTBOUND}, we work via switching techniques, requiring the counting of certain `switching paths'.
 The accuracy we use for our bounds has to be carefully chosen, particularly in the most critical regime, and our analysis is completely separate to previous work.
 Very broadly, our improvements come in two main areas.
 Firstly, we work much more directly with random graphs than~\cite{gao2020kim}, which used pseudorandom properties from the spectral properties of random graphs.
 Secondly, our bounds on the number of switching paths do not hold for every $d$-regular subgraph of our random graph (as they do in \cite{gao2020kim}), but typically hold for sufficiently many for our proof.
-This allows us to pivot in a slight but very useful way, considering instead `switching paths' between two random graphs rather than between a random graph and any one of its $d$-regular subgraphs.
+This allows us to pivot in a slight but very useful way, considering instead `switching paths' between two random graphs (a random $d$-regular graph and a random graph containing it) rather than between a random graph and any one of its $d$-regular subgraphs.

 While, due to~\cite{gao2020kim}, the previously open regime for Theorem~\ref{thm:sandwich} is the upper part of the sandwich for $d=O(\log^4n)$, our methods here naturally work as long as $d\leq n^{\sigma}$ for some fixed $\sigma>0$.
 With some brief additional work (see Section~\ref{sec:Gndedgedistribution}), we use our methods to give the upper part of the sandwich for the whole range $d\geq C\log n$.
 This gives a more straightforward proof of the sandwich conjecture in the whole regime as, for example, it avoids the complex analytic techniques used by Gao, Isaev and McKay~\cite[Section 7]{gao2022sandwichingFIRSTBOUND} when $d=\Omega(n)$.
 For completion, and as our methods give a slightly alternative approach, we also include a full proof of the lower part of the sandwich (see Section~\ref{sec:lowerpart}).
 Altogether, then, we give a self-contained proof of Theorem~\ref{thm:sandwich} which only relies on some quoted results on the concentration of certain random variables (see Section~\ref{sec:concentration}).